Brooke Brodack: Internet success

 Her video "Chips," a spoof suspense drama about eating potato chips, was called "brilliant" by Entertainment Weekly, which has listed it among the "great moments in YouTube history."

 From August 2006 to April 2007, she played a large role on a Daly-hosted, NBC-sponsored video contest website, It's Your Show TV posting many videos there.
 She appeared on The Tyra Banks Show (December 6, 2006), as a judge for a student video competition.
 In February 2007, she appeared alongside other early YouTube stars in "The Sound of Your Voice," a viral music video for Barenaked Ladies.

 From May 2007 to March 2008, Brookers had her own web channel, brookebrodack.tv, which was offered through www.me.tv, a new service Daly helped to found.
 She participated in the 777 (July 7, 2007) YouTube gathering in New York City.
 In November 2007, she released, "Ozzy's Magical Glasses n' Stuff," a viral video advertisement for a live auction of Ozzy Osbourne items on the Auction Network, for which she was paid "a solid five figures" by the Palisades Media Group.

-Later Life
+Later life

-From mid 2013 to early 2017, she lived in Vadodara, India, working on video workshop lectures in collaboration with Design Infinium.
+From mid-2013 to early 2017, she lived in Vadodara, India, working on video workshop lectures in collaboration with Design Infinium.

 As of February 2017, she relocated to Los Angeles.

 On July 12, 2017, Brodack deleted her YouTube account.
 She also deleted her Twitter and set her Instagram profile to private.

 In mid-2018, she returned to YouTube on a new self-titled channel.
 This channel also no longer exists.

-In 2019 Brodack created a new YouTube channel.
+On December 11, 2018, Brodack created a new YouTube channel under her real name.
+As of September 2025, the channel had 1,970 subscribers.